Haghrah/PyIT2FLS/docs/MIT2FLS.md

 <p align="center"><img src="https://raw.githubusercontent.com/Haghrah/PyIT2FLS/master/PyIT2FLS_icon.png" width="200"/></p>

 ## Defining Mamdani Interval Type 2 Fuzzy Logic Systems
 One of the most common models of the fuzzy systems is Mamdani model.
-In constrast with TSK model, the inputs and outputs of the system in Mamdani model are fuzzy sets.
-There are two ways to create interval type 2 mamdani fuzzy systems using PyIT2FLS:
+In constrast with TSK model, both of the inputs and outputs of the system in Mamdani model are fuzzy sets.
+There are two ways to create interval type 2 Mamdani fuzzy systems using PyIT2FLS:

 1. Using **_IT2FLS_** class
 2. Using **_Mamdani_** class